Azure-Samples/iot-edge-complementary-code/csharp/cloud/README.md

 The method for sharing code between an Azure IoT Edge module and an Azure Function project varies according to the code platform and associated options for publishing and importing code.

 .NET projects can leverage external code via direct references to another project or via references to downloaded NuGet packages.
-The *CompressionFnc* Azure Functions App project uses a direct project reference to leverage code in the *Compression* library project, located in the *shared/Compression* folder.
+The *CompressionFnc* Azure Functions project uses a direct project reference to leverage code in the *Compression* library project, located in the *shared/Compression* folder.
 Below is the line from the *CompressionFnc.csproj* which references the *Compression.csproj*:

 ```xml
   <ItemGroup>